 The governor wants lawmakers to tweak state laws as soon as possible so officials can launch a new insurance marketplace and expand the state's health insurance program for the poor.

 The two regulatory bills passed Thursday on party-line votes prevent insurers from discriminating based on an individual's health status, medical condition, plan experience and genetic information.
-Instead, insurers will be limited to adjusting rates on age, geography and family size.

 The measures essentially add the Affordable Care Act to California law so state agencies have the power to enforce and regulate new individual insurance rules.

 "If you have a child who gets diagnosed with autism or born prematurely, you can get health insurance."
 Pan told lawmakers in the Assembly.

 Republicans opposed the bills, saying more restrictions will drive up health insurance costs rather than make it more affordable.
 They also say the state should reconsider its decision to prevent health insurance companies from charging smokers up to 50 percent more on their policies.

 Assemblyman Don Wagner, R-Irvine, worried that the insurance industry has never had to account for the cost of covering people with pre-existing conditions.

 "Put them in there and there's an inevitable increase in price," Wagner said.